Samuel Beckett: Early writings

-Beckett studied French, Italian, and English at Trinity College Dublin from 1923 to 1927 (one of his tutors was the Berkeley scholar A. A. Luce, who introduced him to the work of Henri Bergson).
+Beckett studied French, Italian, and English at Trinity College Dublin from 1923 to 1927 (one of his tutors – not a teaching role in TCD – was the Berkeley scholar A. A. Luce, who introduced him to the work of Henri Bergson).
 He was elected a Scholar in Modern Languages in 1926.
 Beckett graduated with a BA and, after teaching briefly at Campbell College in Belfast, took up the post of lecteur d'anglais at the École Normale Supérieure in Paris from November 1928 to 1930.
-While there, he was introduced to renowned Irish author James Joyce by Thomas MacGreevy, a poet and close confidant of Beckett who also worked there.
+While there, he was introduced to Irish author James Joyce by Thomas MacGreevy, a poet and close confidant of Beckett who also worked there.
 This meeting had a profound effect on the young man.
 Beckett assisted Joyce in various ways, one of which was research towards the book that became Finnegans Wake.

 In 1929, Beckett published his first work, a critical essay titled "Dante...
 Bruno.
 Vico..
 Joyce".
 The essay defends Joyce's work and method, chiefly from allegations of wanton obscurity and dimness, and was Beckett's contribution to Our Exagmination Round His Factification for Incamination of Work in Progress (a book of essays on Joyce which also included contributions by Eugene Jolas, Robert McAlmon, and William Carlos Williams).
 Beckett's close relationship with Joyce and his family cooled, however, when he rejected the advances of Joyce's daughter Lucia.
 Beckett's first short story, "Assumption", was published in Jolas's periodical transition.
 The next year he won a small literary prize for his hastily composed poem "Whoroscope", which draws on a biography of René Descartes that Beckett happened to be reading when he was encouraged to submit.

 In 1930, Beckett returned to Trinity College as a lecturer.
 In November 1930, he presented a paper in French to the Modern Languages Society of Trinity on the Toulouse poet Jean du Chas, founder of a movement called le Concentrisme.
 It was a literary parody, for Beckett had in fact invented the poet and his movement that claimed to be "at odds with all that is clear and distinct in Descartes".
 Beckett later insisted that he had not intended to fool his audience.
 When Beckett resigned from Trinity at the end of 1931, his brief academic career was at an end.
 He commemorated it with the poem "Gnome", which was inspired by his reading of Johann Wolfgang Goethe's Wilhelm Meister's Apprenticeship and eventually published in The Dublin Magazine in 1934: